 The plug-in hybrid variant of the all-new, fourth-gen Mitsubishi Outlander arrived in the U.S. in Fall 2022.
 It has received its first model year update and become a 2024 model.
 Here’s our preview of the 2024 Mitsubishi Outlander PHEV.
 Please note that the visuals presented in this article pertain to the current model year, and any updates will be reflected accordingly.

-The 2023 Mitsubishi Outlander PHEV has the same design as the gasoline model, but with some minor changes.
+The Mitsubishi Outlander PHEV has the same design as the gasoline model but with some minor changes.
 This approach is likely to satisfy most customers, given the quality of the original design.
 The plug-in model retains the next-gen Mitsubishi Dynamic Shield front face and bold proportions.

-Like on the outside, no drastic changes are observed in the interior.
+The interior of the Mitsubishi Outlander PHEV hasn’t received any changes with the 2024 model year update.
+Compared to the gas-powered Outlander, there are no discernible differences here.
 The instrument cluster allows the driver to check the functioning and status of the plug-in hybrid system.
 It indicates the electric motor and petrol engine’s outputs, the level of charging achieved from regenerative braking, the charging level, and more.

 Trims & Features